chrisvdev/persuader-ai/README.md

         "This Is What Happens When You Are A Bad Person", "This Is What Happens If You Are A Bad Person" ]

+## If you want to fork or download this project
+Don't forget to create a .env file on the API folder.
+It should contained:

+    API_KEY=ofCohere'sAPI
+    PORT=10002 // the port http server